Coming up next, our final news roundup and information overload hour.

 I have said over and over again, President Lincoln said public sentiment is everything.

-Right with it, you can accomplish almost anything without it, practically nothing.
+With it, you can accomplish almost anything.

 But public sentiment has to be informed.